Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Pham Thuc Minh Thuy examined baby Vi Sal to assess her health condition before surgery.

-Immediately after that, Vi Sal was admitted to the hospital and quickly underwent surgery.
-Master, Doctor Nguyen Minh Tri Vien, Consultant in Cardiovascular Surgery, Cardiovascular Center, and the team patched the ventricular septal defect with a piece of the patient's own pericardium, repaired the blood flow to the lungs, and repaired the mitral valve.
-After more than 2 hours, the surgery was successful.
-The results of the transesophageal echocardiogram before the incision was sutured showed that the ventricular septal defect was closed, the right ventricular outflow tract was no longer narrowed, pulmonary artery pressure was reduced, and mitral valve regurgitation improved.
+Immediately after that, baby Vi Sal was admitted to the hospital and quickly underwent surgery.
+Master, Doctor Nguyen Minh Tri Vien, Consultant of Cardiac Surgery, Cardiovascular Center, and the team patched the ventricular septal defect with a piece of the patient's own pericardium, repaired the blood flow to the lungs and repaired the mitral valve.
+After more than 2 hours, the surgery ended successfully.
+The results of the transesophageal echocardiogram before suturing the incision showed that the ventricular septal defect was closed, the right ventricular outflow tract was no longer narrowed, pulmonary artery pressure was reduced, and mitral valve regurgitation improved.

-Doctor Vien said that baby Vi Sal was severely malnourished, and had many heart abnormalities, the most serious of which were pulmonary hypertension and heart failure.
+Doctor Vien said that baby Vi Sal was severely malnourished and had many heart abnormalities, the most serious of which were pulmonary hypertension and heart failure.
 Therefore, the team prepared full equipment for the surgery, such as an artificial heart-lung system (ECMO), a team of surgeons and anesthesiologists with extensive experience in pediatric heart surgery.
 The baby was anesthetized with a combination of erector spinae plane (ESP) anesthesia to reduce post-operative pain.
-The surgery time was shortened, the time on the extracorporeal circulation system was reduced, and the patient was weaned off the ventilator early.
+The surgery time was shortened, reducing the time spent on the extracorporeal circulation system, and the patient was weaned off the ventilator early.

-4.5 month old baby Vi Sal is healthy and pain free 3 days after open heart surgery.
+Baby Vi Sal, 4.5 months old, is healthy and pain-free 3 days after open heart surgery.

-4.5 month old baby Vi Sal is healthy and pain free 3 days after open heart surgery.
+Baby Vi Sal, 4.5 months old, is healthy and pain-free 3 days after open heart surgery.

-Signs of congenital heart disease in infants can manifest as recurrent respiratory infections, wheezing, or poor feeding and slow weight gain, which can be easily confused with other respiratory and digestive diseases.
-Therefore, sometimes children are diagnosed with heart disease during pre-vaccination checks or when they go to the doctor for other illnesses.
-Dr. Thuy recommends that when your child shows signs such as rapid breathing, wheezing, little or intermittent feeding, prolonged feedings, sweating, cold hands and feet, slow weight gain, paleness...; purple lips, fingertips and toes, worsening when crying, parents should take their child to a cardiologist.
+Signs of congenital heart disease in infants can manifest as recurrent respiratory infections, wheezing, or poor feeding, slow weight gain, which can be easily confused with other respiratory and digestive diseases.
+Therefore, sometimes children are discovered to have heart disease during pre-vaccination check-ups or when they go to the doctor for other illnesses.
+Dr. Thuy recommends that when the child shows signs such as rapid breathing, wheezing, little feeding, intermittent feeding, prolonged feedings, sweating, cold hands and feet, slow weight gain, paleness...; purple lips, fingertips and toes, worsening when crying, parents should take the child to see a cardiologist.

 "Symptoms of congenital heart disease can range from subtle to obvious manifestations such as heart failure, severe cyanosis, etc. Actively screening for the disease helps with early treatment and avoids dangerous complications," Dr. Thuy emphasized.